Meg Hanshaw Ph.D., BCC

 Corrie Hill-Price is a passionate educator with 8 years of classroom experience in both private, charter and public schools.
 She holds a Bachelor’s in Early Childhood Education from Clemson University.
-She is an International Board Certified Health and Wellness Coach and has been with i.b.mee. for 5 years beginning with being trained as an Empowerment Teacher in a public elementary school and then moved into being the Secretary of our Board.
-She has now shifted into leading the integration of technology and learning activities to create individualized learning “maps” for children who are behaviorally and academically challenged.
+She is an International Board Certified Health and Wellness Coach and has been with i.b.mee. for 5 years beginning with being trained as an Empowerment Teacher in a public elementary school.
+She then moved into being the Secretary of our Board in 2015 and in 2017 shifted into leading the integration of technology and learning activities to create individualized learning “maps” for children who are behaviorally and academically challenged.
 She strives to “Be the change that she wants to see in the world.”
 (Gandhi)